 The Title I program in the Omaha Public School District is the largest in the state of Nebraska, with 59 school buildings spanning the grades of kindergarten through twelve.
-Fifty-seven schools will be served through the School wide model and two as Targeted Assistance Program.
+Forty-three schools will be served through the School wide model and two as Targeted Assistance Program.
 The amount of funds given to a particular school is based on the number of students receiving free and reduced lunches.
-Title services are also received in 24 private schools in the Omaha areas.
+Title services are also received in 30 private schools in the Omaha area.
 Those students are served with a targeted assistance program.
 Twenty-three social service agencies throughout the Metro area are also served.

 Accountability is monitored through a process called Adequate Yearly Progress (AYP).
 If a school does not make AYP for two consecutive years in the same subject and same grade level, a School Improvement Plan is enacted for two years.

 Further information may be found on the U.S. Department of Education Web site, http://www.ed.gov, search word, "Title I".